qlik-oss/gopherciser/docs/README.md

 * `error`: Information related to errors during the test execution.

 The test results (that is, log files) can be analyzed using the [Scalability Results Analyzer](https://community.qlik.com/t5/Qlik-Scalability/Scalability-Results-Analyzer/gpm-p/1493648).

+## Regression Analysis

+Gopherciser is able to produce regression logs consumed by the regression analyzer in Qlik Senese Enterprise Scalability Tools (QSEST).
+Enable Regression logging with the `--regression` flag or in the script settings (see `settings.logs.regression` in [settingup.md](./settingup.md)).
+Regression logs are written to a separate file with a `.regression` filename extension, in the same directory and with the same base name as the test results.

+The regression log contains a snapshot of the subscribed Qlik Sense objects after each action in the scenario.
+The regression analyzer in QSEST can then compare these snapshots to find any differences.
+Typically you run the same script with regession logging enabled, towards two versions of the same app.
+Then you use regression analyzer in QSEST to gain insight in how the app has changed.

+**Note** Do not enable regression logging when running performance tests.
+The regression logging introduces a delay after each action in the executed scenario.

+**Note** With regression logging enabled, the the scheduler is implicitly set to execute the scenario as one user for one iteration.

 ## Complementary manual measurements